nutanixdev/nkp-quickstart/README.md

 - Static IP address for the control plane VIP
 - One or more IP addresses for the NKP dashboard and load balancing service

-## Deploy Linux Jumphost
+## Deploy Linux jump host

 1. Connect to Prism Central

 1. Create a virtual machine

-    - Name: nkp-jumphost
+    - Name: nkp-jump host
     - vCPUs: 2
     - Memory: 4
     - Disk: Clone from Image (select the Rocky Linux you previously uploaded)